openhab/openhab1-addons/bundles/binding/org.openhab.binding.onkyo/README.md

 This binding is compatible with Onkyo AV receivers which support ISCP (Integra Serial Control Protocol) over Ethernet (eISCP) and serial ports.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/onkyo/readme.html).

 ## Binding Configuration

 This binding can be configured in the file `services/onkyo.cfg`.